Bosnia Closes jungle Migrant Camp - UrduPoint

 Most eventually make it through to Croatia, a gateway to the EU, though some are pushed back by border police and find themselves stranded in Bosnia for long stretches of time.

+But he added that "some people will start moving" again soon once the weather improves.

+"The reality is, as you know, that Bosnia and Herzegovina is a pure transit country," he told the press.

-Bosnia became a key transit country for migrants after northern routes through the Balkans were largely shut down in 2016, after Hungary build a border wall.
+Bosnia became a key stop on the migrant route through the Balkans after northern paths were largely shut down in 2016, after Hungary build a border wall.

 The poor and politically paralysed country has struggled to manage the influx.

-Half of the migrants from the Vucjak camp were taken to a new centre that being fitted out at a former army barracks near Sarajevo, according to an International Organization for Migration (IOM) source.
+Half of the migrants from the Vucjak camp were taken to a new centre that is being fitted out at a former army barracks near Sarajevo, according to the IOM.

+The others were temporarily taken to an official migrant centre and will be moved to the barracks when the work is finished.

+About 3,200 migrants are currently in the northwest Bihac region in UN-run camps, according to local police.